-Brain Cancer Radiation Treatment: An Overview
+Brain Cancer Radiation Treatment

 Brain cancer radiation treatment (also called radiotherapy) uses high-energy rays to kill tumor cells.
 A large machine is used to aim radiation (in the form of x-rays, gamma rays, or protons) at the tumor and the tissue close to it.
 In some cases, the radiation may be directed to the entire brain or the spinal cord.
-Radiation treatment usually follows

-brain cancer surgery, because the radiation will kill tumor cells that may remain in the area.
-Brain cancer radiation treatment is also used on patients who cannot have surgery.
+Radiation treatment usually follows brain cancer surgery, because the radiation will kill tumor cells that may remain in the area.
+Radiation is also used on patients who cannot have surgery to treat their brain cancer.

 In order to protect the healthy tissue around the brain tumor, doctors will use: